-Let's talk about continuous discovery.
-We've identified the bottlenecks and now we need to discover and test the best way to solve them.
-Billy will walk through how to use opportunity trees and rapid prototyping to continuously find ways to improve the metrics we believe will grow your product.
+Through continuous discovery, let's talk about using opportunity trees and rapid prototyping to continuously find ways to improve the metrics we believe will grow your product.

 Now, we're going to take a look at continuous discovery.
 Here we've got a customer journey and we've mapped out all the different events and moments across that journey.
 Our customer's going to experience, we really want to dive into one that's not tracking here, and it's not doing what we think and how can we make some impact there?